 Regulatory bodies tend to have their own assessment and accreditation/licensing system.
 They may include evaluation of transcripts, exams, interviews, supervised work experience, professional references and even further studies in Canada, such as industry legislation, ethics, technical courses and professional English.

-Finally, neither the assessments nor the accreditation process guarantee a job: this is very important to understand.
-If your career is regulated, you’ll need to go through the process like it or not, but this means you’ll likely start at an entry level.
+Finally, neither the assessments nor the accreditation process guarantees a job: this is very important to understand.
+If your career is regulated, you’ll need to go through the process like it or not, but this means you’ll likely start at an entry-level.
 Because the process with the regulatory body may take a while, you may need to take on a ‘survival job’ which may or may not be related to your field, until you get your license.